gomorpheus/morpheus-docs/library/automation/tasks.rst

     - **PASSWORD:** Password for PowerShell Task target
     - **Content:**  Enter script to execute if not calling the script in from an outside source

+    ..
+NOTE:: Setting the execution target to local requires Powershell to be installed on the |morpheus| appliance box(es). `Microsoft Documentation <https://docs.microsoft.com/en-us/powershell/scripting/install/installing-powershell-on-linux?view=powershell-7.2>`_ contains installation instructions for all major Linux distributions and versions.

 - .. toggle-header:: :header: **Puppet Agent Install**